Introduction

 Rendering

-I have spent a lot of time shooting people at weddings in particular, however also outwith those situations.
-I am a photographer who is able to light, however the way in which life works and presents itself to us, and the impromptu nature of situations, I prefer to find light than to carry lighting gear with me everywhere I go.
+I have spent a lot of time shooting people at weddings in particular, however also out with those situations.
+I am a photographer who is able to light, however the way in which life works and presents itself to us, and the impromptu nature of situations, when I am not working professionally, I prefer to find light than to carry lighting gear with me everywhere I go.
 Do not mistake this for a laziness to learn lighting, I often still at least take a speed light with me in case.
 In fact, I urge anyone that doesn’t know how to use a basic set of speed lights both on and off camera, to learn the lighting craft.
 Then go further with the multitude of light modifiers until they begin to understand light on a deeper level.
 Don’t be that available light shooter because you are afraid of flash.
 Be it because you understand flash and use it when it is needed, and because you have begun to truly understand the nature of light.

 All Smiles at Wedding - D700 and 50mm f/1.4D